 - Poor weight gain

-- Tiring easily during play
+- Tiring easily during play or exercise

 - Prolonged crying